tbro/scampi/README.md

 # scampi
-*scampi* is a simple tool for linux that allows you to use your web-cam to scan QR codes.
+*scampi* is a simple tool for Linux that allows you to use your web-cam to scan QR codes.
 It can add WiFi connections encoded as QR codes directly to [NetworkManager](https://www.networkmanager.dev/).